 Matcha Info

-Matcha : Green tea stone ground into powder used in Japanese tea ceremony.
+Matcha : Dried green tea that is stone ground into powder used in Japanese tea ceremony.

 There is little on this earth that arrives so perfectly as the tea plant.
 The powder of its finest leaves is certain to be a health elixir.
 Matcha is a ceremonial beverage that has been appreciated and used in sacred settings for over 1000 years.
 The ancients knew of matcha’s benefits before the science backed it up.